 Although it’s really important to eat fish during pregnancy and breastfeeding, you need to be careful about which fish you choose.
 That’s because some fish may contain mercury levels that may harm an unborn baby or young child’s developing system.

-- 1 serve per for fortnight of Shark (Flake) or Billfish (Broadbill, Swordfish and Marlin) and no other fish that fortnight OR
+- 1 serve per fortnight of Shark (Flake) or Billfish (Broadbill, Swordfish and Marlin) – make sure you eat no other fish that fortnight OR

-- 1 serve per week of Catfish or Orange Roughy (Deep Sea Perch) and no other fish that week
+- 1 serve per week of Catfish or Orange Roughy (Deep Sea Perch) – make sure youe eat no other fish that week

-Get more information from the FSNAZ's website and NSW Food Authority.
+Get more information from the NSW Food Authority.

 The same general rules regarding nutrition during pregnancy apply to those following a vegetarian diet.
 There’s more information about suitable sources of the required vitamins and minerals online from the Vegetarian Society.